The National Jubilee Pilgrimage of Hope

 Might you be interested in becoming a perpetual pilgrim, walking the full distance of one of the main Ways?

-Volunteers need to be experienced hikers, resourceful, enjoy walking with others and prepared to live simply, sleeping on church hall floors, for a couple of weeks.
+Volunteers need to be experienced hikers, resourceful, enjoy walking with others and prepared to live simply for a couple of weeks.
+We aim to provide the option of free accommodation, sleeping on church hall floors, for example.
 Skills and experience of first aid, leading prayers and health & safety will be needed in each of the 4 groups of perpetual pilgrims.
-The dates of the pilgrimages will be between 24th August to 14th September 2025.
-You can read the perpetual pilgrim role description here.
+Training will be provided.
+The duration of each Main Way is different but they all converge on 13th September 2025.

 If you might be interested please contact the Project Lead.